 I got Andrea to demonstrate.

-Ball into the Neck
+1. Ball Into the Neck

-You will need a golf ball, a tennis ball, or a dog ball.
-Press the ball into your upper trapezius, or the mid part of your upper neck.
-Often this area is tight and that tightness leads to neck pain.
-We are loosening up the upper trapezius muscle (upper neck muscle) in order to decrease the pull happening on the neck.
+You will need a golf ball, tennis ball or a dog ball.
+Press the ball into your upper trapezius or the middle of your upper neck.
+This area is often tight, which leads to neck pain.
+We are loosening up the upper trapezius muscle (upper neck muscle) to decrease the pull on the neck.

-#2 – Neck Rotations with Arms Fixed
+2. Neck Rotations With Arms Fixed

-Neck Rotations with Arms Fixed
+Neck Rotations With Arms Fixed

-#3 – Chair Arches
+3. Chair Arches

 Sit in a chair.
 Place your hands behind your head and arch your back.
-We are loosening up the mid back area, because if this area is tight and stiff, it can result in poor mobility.
-We want to loosen up, improving the mobility or movement in the vertebrae in the spine in order to decrease the stress on the neck or in the lower back.
-Perform 1 set of 5 repetitions in a smooth controlled movement, with a good stop at the end position for 1 to 2 seconds.
-With every repetition, try to arch back a little bit further.
+We want to loosen up, improving the mobility or movement in the vertebrae in the spine to decrease the stress on the neck or the lower back.
+We are loosening up the midback area because if this area is tight and stiff, it can result in poor mobility.

-#4 – Chin Tucks
+4. Chin Tucks

-Sit nice and tall, with feet flat on the floor and legs hip width apart.
+Sit nice and tall, with feet flat on the floor and legs hip-width apart.
 Drop the chin, and then go back to the starting position and relax.
 We are putting the head in ideal alignment.
-If you are really stiff in the mid back area, you might feel resistance in the mid back area and that’s normal.
+If you are stiff in the midback area, you might feel resistance in the midback area, and that’s normal.
 If you have too much tightness in the upper neck, you will probably feel a stretch in the upper neck area.
-With exercise, it is really important to not overdo it because if you over stretch things, you might get tension in your head or a headache.
+With exercise, it is important not to overdo it because if you overstretch things, you might get tension in your head or a headache.

-Give those four exercises a go to relieve neck pain!
+Give those four exercises a go to relieve neck pain.

 Rick Kaselj, MS